 People v.
 Rodriguez

 Despite the fact that our young client was recorded on audio and videotape selling and offering to sell relatively large amounts of controlled substances, thus facing a lengthy prison sentence, we were able to convince the sentencing judge to give him probation and the local sheriff’s work program so he did not even go to jail at all.

 A death penalty murder trial in which the client was accused by two accomplices of being the triggerman.
 Verdict: not guilty.
 To our knowledge the only acquittal in a death penalty murder in recent history in San Mateo County, California.

 People v.
 Cuadra

-A gang related first degree murder case in which there were multiple defendants.
+A gang-related first-degree murder case in which there were multiple defendants.
 All convicted of murder except our client who was convicted after jury trial of voluntary manslaughter.
-His sentence: release after 8 years as opposed to life in prison.
+His sentence: release after eight years as opposed to life in prison.